microbiome/microbiome/vignettes/Installation.md

 ### Loading the package

-Once the package has been installed, you can load it in R with:
+Once the package has been installed, load it in R (also to test successful installation):

     library(microbiome)

 See further usage examples in [microbiome tutorial](https://github.com/microbiome/microbiome/blob/master/vignettes/vignette.md)

-### Installing R packages: general instructions
+### Installing R packages from CRAN/Bioconductor/Github

 R packages are maintained in three distinct repositories: CRAN, Bioconductor and Github.
 You need to somehow find out which repository